 These are serious side effects.
 You may need urgent medical attention or hospitalisation.
 These side effects are rare.

-If your doctor tells you to stop taking AKINETON or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any that are left over.